tensorflow/docs/site/en/install/lang_java.md

 ### Using Snapshots

-TensorFlow Java snapshots that reflect that latest version of the source code in [TensorFlow Java Repository](https://github.com/tensorflow/java) are available on [OSS Sonatype](https://oss.sonatype.org).
+The latest TensorFlow Java development snapshots from the TensorFlow Java source repository are available on the [OSS Sonatype](https://oss.sonatype.org) Nexus repository.
 To depend on these artifacts, make sure to configure the OSS snapshots repository in your `pom.xml`.

 ```xml
 <repositories>